-"(B) the date on which the foreign source assumed ownership or control; and ownership or control.
+"(B) the date on which the foreign source assumed ownership or control; and

-"(C) any changes in program or structure resulting from the change in
+"(C) any changes in program or structure resulting from the change in ownership or control.

-"(c) Translation Requirements.-Any information required to be disclosed under this section with respect to a gift or contract that is not in English shall be translated, for purposes of such disclosure, by a person that is not an affiliated entity or agent of the foreign source involved with such gift or contract.
+(c) TRANSLATION REQUIREMENTS.-Any information required to be disclosed under this section with respect to a gift or contract that is not in English shall be translated, for purposes of such disclosure, by a person that is not an affiliated enti-ty or agent of the foreign source involved with such gift or contract. "(d) PUBLIC INSPECTION.-

-"(d) Public Inspection.-